Little penguin: Tasmania

 Tasmania has Australia's largest Australian little penguin population, with estimates ranging from 110,000 to 190,000 breeding pairs, of which less than 5% are found on mainland Tasmania.
 Roughly 20,000 pairs occur on Babel Island.
 Conservation activities, education campaigns, and measures to prevent dog attacks on Australian little penguin rookeries have been implemented.

 Victoria

 The largest colony of little penguins in Victoria is located at Phillip Island, where the nightly 'parade' of penguins across Summerland Beach has been a major tourist destination, and more recently a major conservation effort, since the 1920s.
 Phillip Island is home to an estimated 32,000 breeding adults.
 Australian little penguins can also be seen in the vicinity of the St Kilda pier and breakwater in the inner suburbs of Melbourne.
 The breakwater is home to a colony of little penguins which have been the subject of a conservation study since 1986.
 As of 2020 the colony is 1,400 breeding adults and growing.

-Little penguin habitats also exist at a number of other locations, including London Arch and The Twelve Apostles along the Great Ocean Road, Wilsons Promontory, and Gabo Island.
+Little penguin habitats also exist at a number of other locations, including London Bridge and The Twelve Apostles along the Great Ocean Road, Wilsons Promontory, and Gabo Island.